-Switzerland:
+Switzerland

-The Belluard Festival in Fribourg has for central venue a medieval bastion.
+• Belluard Festival in Fribourg

+The festival has for central venue a medieval bastion.
 It is laid out for stage projects, but beyond that, it offers numerous possibilities for specific artistic interventions.
-For the 2015 call for applications, the topic was 'Fortress Europe'.
+For the 2017 call for applications, the topic is 'Solitude'.

+Perform Now!

-Perform Now! takes place every two years in Winterthur (Schweiz) and offers current trends in performance art.
+It takes place every two years in Winterthur (Schweiz) and offers current trends in performance art.
 Perform Now! is a unique platform for contemporary forms of expression of art, dance, music and theater.
 The Festival presents works from all areas of the Arts (transdisciplinary).

+• Young Stage

-Young Stage - the International circus festival in Basel offers young professional artists from all over the world a platform to present their work to the audience, to experts and to a professional jury showing them what 'contemporary circus' means nowadays.
+The International circus festival in Basel offers young professional artists from all over the world a platform to present their work to the audience, to experts and to a professional jury showing them what 'contemporary circus' means nowadays.

-Spain:
+Spain